jinka/like_awwards/README.md

 # Project Title
 *****************
-## Awwards
+## Project Rating App
 This is a web application to share projects.
 This project is built with Python 3, Django and PSQL Datatbase.

 # Project Description
 *******************
 Users can register a new account, log in it, upload new projects and rate/review existing projects.
+User should view all projects and user profiles including my profile.

 # Setup/Installation Requirements
 **********************************